“Working at Heights” in Ontario

 Regardless of the province(s) in which your company does business, providing your team members with the proper Health & Safety Training is a legal requirement you must undertake, to protect your workers and insulate your organization from accidents and liability.

-HASCO offers almost 30 Instructor-Led Health & Safety training courses, plus a suite of over 20 online training programs.
-As SAC-ACE’s affinity partner, HASCO is pleased to offer SAC members the following discounts on our outstanding suite of Health & Safety Training programs and services:
+HASCO offers Instructor-Led Health & Safety training courses, plus a suite of online training programs.
+As the Sign Association’s affinity partner, HASCO is pleased to offer Sign Association members the following discounts on our outstanding suite of Health & Safety Training programs and services: